evmos/docs/docs/develop/networks.md

+---
+sidebar_position: 9
+---

 # Networks

-Quickly connect your app or client to Evmos services {synopsis}
+Quickly connect your app or client to Evmos services

 ## Public Available Endpoints